ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Will my insurance cover trial-related care?

-Why ask: Medicare and many private insurers cover routine costs of care in approved trials, but coverage varies.
-Verify with your insurer.
+Why ask: Medicare and many private insurers cover routine care costs in approved trials, but coverage varies substantially by plan and state.
+Verify with your insurer directly — don't rely on the site's general assurance.

 Q3